timmcginley/41936/Tools/LCAInTheBuiltEnvironment/3_NewClimateLegislation.md

 ## 3.1 New revision to BR18 in 2025

 Taking effect on July 1st, 2025, the Danish Building Regulations will introduce revised requirements under §§ 297–298, applicable to all new buildings and extensions for which building permits are sought from this date and onward.
-Building permits granted prior to July 1st will continue to comply with the current Danish legislation as outlined in **2 Current Danish Legislation**.
+Building permits granted prior to July 1st will continue to comply with the current Danish legislation as outlined in [**2 Current Danish Legislation**](2_CurrentDanishLegislation.md).

 The upcoming changes include the introduction of stricter limit values for multiple building typologies, each defined according to the specific construction type.
 Additionally, a new requirement has been established addressing the environmental impacts specifically related to the construction phase itself.
 [Life cycle modules A4 and A5](https://www.sbst.dk/Media/638731490173267243/VCBK_Guide_Byggeprocessen_fra_1._juli_2025-a%5b1%5d.pdf) are now included in the building LCA with its own separate required limit value.
 Compliance with both the building-specific limit value and the construction-phase limit value will be required.
 Figure 3.1 illustrates the median of emissions for A4 + A5, based on data from 52 projects in the [Build Report 2023:14](https://vbn.aau.dk/da/publications/ressourceforbrug-p%C3%A5-byggepladsen-klimap%C3%A5virkning-af-bygningers-ud), showing how the emissions can be distributed for an average project.
-The limit value of 1,5 Kg CO2e / m2 / yr is also derived from this median.
+The limit value of 1.5 kg CO₂e / m² / yr is also derived from this median.

  Modules A4 and A5 cover the following activities:
 - Transportation of materials from factories to construction sites, and transportation of equipment to and from the sites.